sprout-laravel/docs/service-overrides.md

 position: 3
 slug: service-overrides
 description:
-  Your multitenanted application will make use of many different services, whether provided by Laravel itself, or a third-party package.
+  Your multitenanted application will make use of many services, whether provided by Laravel itself, or a third-party package.
 These services won't know about your tenants, or even multitenancy.
 Service overrides allow you to customise and override some parts of these services to make them tenant-aware.
 ---

 ## Introduction